avengineers/spl-core/README.md

-# Automotive Software Product Line &lt;aSPL&gt;²
+# Software Product Line &lt;SPL&gt;²

-&lt;aSPL&gt;² is a tiny but fully fledged [SPL](https://en.wikipedia.org/wiki/Software_product_line) for automotive SW development.
+&lt;SPL&gt;² is a tiny but fully fledged [SPL](https://en.wikipedia.org/wiki/Software_product_line) for automotive SW development.
 It is capable of holding a set of software modules that are differently used and configured among the variants.
 Each variant creates its own binaries.

 ## CI (Continuous Integration)

-* Find the latest CI results [here](https://github.com/avengineers/aSPL/actions).
+* Find the latest CI results [here](https://github.com/avengineers/SPL/actions).

 ## Preparation

 This repository contains [Git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) with the unit test framework _Unity_ and mocking framework _CMock_ in it.
-You don't need to take care for them, They will get checked out automatically by CMake.
+You don't need to take care for them: they will get checked out automatically by CMake.

 Then you can install required and optional tools and install some VS Code extensions.
 The installer uses Scoop/PowerShell, so it will only run on Windows.
 The full list of external dependencies is written to `install-mandatory.list`.
 * Install mandatory tools by executing `install-mandatory.bat` in the root directory of the repository.